-Subject: Service Animals Number: 01-215 Issued by: President and Chief Executive Officer Page: Original Issue: Revised: 6 of 7 2019.12 2022.02
+Issued by: President and Chief Executive Officer Page: 6 of 7

+Original Issue: 2019.12

+Revised: 2022.02

 Eviction or exclusion of a service animal can only occur for reasons that are demonstrable, not speculative.
 Assumptions or speculation about how the animal is likely to behave based on past experience with other animals are not valid.
 If another person complains about the presence of a service animal (because of allergies, fear, or other reasons not related to the animal's demeanour or health), the person with objections to the animal should be separated and/or removed from the area where the animal is located.
 Each situation is to be considered individually and in consultation with the owner.
 Discussion with your direct manager, Occupational Health and Safety and Risk Management is recommended in difficult situations.